blacklocus/rds-echo/README.md

 ## Use It ##
 Help is included in the command-line tool.
-You'll need to configure the tool. `rds-echo config` will drop a template configuration file in the current directory.
+You'll need to configure the tool. `rds-echo sample-props` will drop a template configuration file in the current directory.
 Edit this and fill in all the properties before attempting any further commands.

 ```